Manishbajpai055/Learnwithus/README.md

 # chaallange2
-Coders_of_XDAOT challange #2 converting mockup into markup
+Coders_of_XDAOT challenge #2 converting mockup into markup